ARTICLE I NAME and LOCATION

 Section 4: Elective Officers and Duties

-Past President: It shall be the duty of the Past President to act in a support capacity for the President and to chair the “Flamingo Fete” fundraiser.
+Past President: It shall be the duty of the Past President to act in a support capacity for the President and to chair the “Fall Fete” fundraiser.

 Treasurer: It shall be the duty of the Treasurer to be the chief financial officer of the organization.
 The Treasurer is responsible for keeping and maintaining all financial records accurately, receive and account for the funds of the organization, notify members of payment of dues received by insuring membership card for the year, disburse funds for approved items, pay bills produce and submit a monthly finance report, prepare all tax forms and financial reports as required, and compile a current membership list from paid dues.

-Division Chairs: It is the duty o the division chairs to act as a liaison between the executive boards the respective divisions by reporting concerns and pertinent information.
+Division Chairs: It is the duty of the division chairs to act as a liaison between the executive boards the respective divisions by reporting concerns and pertinent information.
 The Division Chairs shall provide leadership and resources to their respective division and organize a workshop or professional development event or their division.
-They should periodically provide updates or articles for the newsletter.
+They should periodically provide updates or articles for the Social Media Chair.

 Retired Division Chair: It shall be the duty of the Retired Division Chair to represent and act as a liaison between the Association and the retired educators group and to encourage Association membership from this group.

-Duval Teachers United Representative: It shall be the duty of the DTU Representative to communicate information from DTU that would be pertinent to DATA.
+Duval Teachers United Representative: It shall be the duty of the DTU Representative to communicate information from DTU that would be pertinent to NEFAEA.

 Higher Ed Division Chair: It is the duty of the Higher Ed Division Chair to act as a liaison between the Association and Higher Education.